AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/dump-file.md

 ![AdGuard processes](https://cdn.adtidy.org/public/Adguard/kb/Windows_dump/processes_en.png)

 When you send the dump files to the support team, please also attach the AdGuard application logs so we have a better chance at solving the problem.
-[Here](../adguard-logs) you can check the instructions on how to collect the log file.
+[Here](../adguard-logs) you can check the instructions on how to get the log file.